Birth Doula Blog

 What to Bring to the Hospital Without Overdoing it

 Great news!
 Hospital births are so much more accommodating than they were 20 years ago.
 Gone are the days of cold, sterile rooms with little to help parents feel at home.
 These days, labor rooms are equipped with comfy beds that move into all sorts of positions and can accommodate stirrups and a squat bar.
-Most rooms also include T.V.s, music players, birth balls, dimmable lighting, a space for partner to spend the night, and a few even have birth tubs.
+Most rooms also include T.V.s, music players, birth balls, dimmable lighting, a space for partners to spend the night, and a few even have birth tubs.
 Mom can expect to receive postpartum pads, padsicles (frozen pads to help with swelling), disposable mesh underwear, and a breast pump to borrow.
-Baby will have diapers, wipes, bottles and pacifier (if allowed), and hospital clothing.
+Baby will have diapers, wipes, bottles, a pacifier (if allowed), and hospital clothing.
 No need to fret and overpack a hospital bag!

 So what exactly do you NEED to bring?

 I also recommend you choose the right bag/suitcase for your items.
-Find one that has plenty of compartments and store things according to when you'll need them or by purpose (labor, toiletries, postpartum, nursing) so you don't have to riffle through the bag and make a mess.
+Find one that has plenty of compartments and store things according to when you'll need them or by purpose (labor, toiletries, postpartum, nursing) so you don't have to rifle through the bag and make a mess.
 Large zip bags make organizing much easier!